rkukuh/Swift-Collections/README.md

 ### `average`

-The `average` method returns the average value of a given collection data:
+The `average` method returns the average value of a given collection data.

 #### Array